European Innovation Partnership (EIP) Wales Evaluation

 The Welsh Government has commissioned Wavehill, a social and economic research consultancy to undertake an evaluation of the European Innovation Partnership (EIP) Wales scheme.
 The aim of this evaluation is to complete an independent assessment of the EIP scheme’s implementation and impact, for improving the scheme and providing an evidence base for future similar schemes.

 The Welsh Government is the data controller for the research.
-However, Wavehill will delete any personal data provided through the interviews and anonymise the raw data, before it is shared with the Welsh Government.
+However, Wavehill will delete any personal data provided through the interviews and focus groups and anonymise the raw data, before it is shared with the Welsh Government.

 The information collected during the project will be included in a report published on the Welsh Government website and possibly in other publications by Wavehill and Welsh Government.